fairagro/D4.4.1_SciWIn_concept/report.md

 SciWIn-Client thus implements the functionality that was assigned to "Workflow Hub" in the initial sketch in the proposal.

-In addition to **SciWIn-Clients** we are planning to realize a second software-project within Measure 4.4, the **SciWIn-Hub**.
+In addition to **SciWIn-Client** we are planning to realize a second software-project within Measure 4.4, the **SciWIn-Hub**.
 The need for SciWIn-Hub stems from the realization that the data repositories ("Storage Instances" such as _e!DAL-PGP_, _Bonares_, _TISDAR_[^1] in the proposal) are not suited to